Home The ArenA Havannah About Havannah

 • no promotion

-Lately programs using the Monte Carlo method have made significant progress on smaller boards, and creeping upwards.
+But programs using the Monte Carlo method have made significant progress on smaller boards, and are creeping upwards fast.

 Havannah is a pencil and paper game: it can be played with two distinct markers and a pen for move numbers.
 Completed games are implicitly their own notation.
-The inventor has in the summer 2002 put €1000.- prize money on a program that can beat him one out of ten games on a base-10 board within the next decade.
-Several serious attempts are underway (not so much money driven).
+In the summer 2002 I put €1000.- prize money on a program that could beat me one out of ten games on a base-10 board within the next decade.
+In 2012 I won 7-3 so I lost the challenge.
+Given recent developments, no abstract strategy game seems safe from being overtaken by AI.